timkley/tim-kleyersburg.de/resources/articles/content/you-should-learn-vim.md

 Being faster can be a motivator to learn Vim.
 It certainly was for me, after I saw _just how much faster I could be_.
 It's the little things that let you feel like you are in much more control.
 Most of the time your mental process is very similar to how Vim works.

 An example: I write a lot of HTML, so working with tags is one of those things I need to do all the time.
-Selecting the whole tag, changing the content inside a paragraph tag, or just deleting the `<div>` alltogether.
+Selecting the whole tag, changing the content inside a paragraph tag, or just deleting the `<div>` altogether.

 Let's compare the process: